redhat-edge-computing/industrial-edge-docs/README.md

       - OpenShift pipelines
       - ArgoCD Operator

-  2.- Provision NFS server for *ReadWriteMany* volumes: Temporary solution and add dynamic NFS provisioner as default storage class.
+  2.- Create `kubeconfighub.json` file with a base64 encoded version of the kubeconfig file from the recently deployed cluster (`base64 -w0 $HOME/.kni/edge-mgmt-hub.gcp.devcluster.openshift.com/final_manifests/auth/kubeconfig > $HOME/.kni/kubeconfighub.json`)

-  3.- Create `kubeconfighub.json` file with a base64 encoded version of the kubeconfig file from the recently deployed cluster (`base64 -w0 $HOME/.kni/edge-mgmt-hub.gcp.devcluster.openshift.com/final_manifests/auth/kubeconfig > $HOME/.kni/kubeconfighub.json`)
+  3.- Workaround due to ACM bug.
+Please, check out the ACM note section at the end of this document.

   4.- Deploy Edge Computing cluster and workloads running on top.